mrfret/uploaderv2/README.md

 Whats new in this UPLOADER :

 - WebUI is colored
-- s6-overlay is using the latest version
+- s6_overlay is using the latest version
-- alpine docker is using latest version
+- alpine_docker is using latest version
-- some ENV are adddd for more user friendly systems
+- some ENV are added for more user friendly systems
 - mobile version is included
 - it will automatically reduce the bandwidth when plex is running
 - it will not max out the upload speed
+- massive removed lines and docker file
+- one uploader now for each part ( its not need anymore )

 -----